 Computing & Business FAQ

-We believe that Computer Science, Creative technologies and Business are fundamental aspects of any education.
-To develop the required skills and abilities within each pupil we endeavour to provide a stimulating and exciting environment where students can develop their computing, creative imedia and business skills whether they are studying for examinations or as an introduction to the subject.
+We believe that Information and Creative technologies, Computer Science and Business are fundamental aspects of any education.
+To develop the required skills and abilities within each pupil we endeavour to provide a stimulating and exciting environment where students can develop their Computing, Computer Science and business skills whether they are studying for examinations or as an introduction to the subject.
 We strive for excellence and aim to expose students to as much variety as possible in these areas.

 The department prides itself on making its learning as meaningful, enjoyable and accessible to students as possible whilst promoting the confidence and desire so students to produce work of quality.
 In order to achieve these objectives a strong understanding of the computing strategies and business methods is essential, together with a technical competence in a wide range of software and programming languages.

 What can a student expect from the Faculty?